digicatapult/seamless-ue/README.md

 # seamless-ue

+## Deprecation Notice
+This application was deprecated on March 14th 2024, there will be no further dependency or security updates.
+---

 Unreal project for [SEAMless](https://gtr.ukri.org/projects?ref=10011940) - Subsea Enhanced Autonomous Mapping.
 An application that visualises 3D mapping to deliver the 'Google Maps' of subsea.

 ## Getting started